 How to Rehome or Surrender Your Pet

-If you are trying to rehome a specific breed of animal, you can search the internet for breed-specific rescues in your area.
+If you are trying to rehome a specific breed, you can also search the internet for breed-specific rescues in your area.
 Example: Laborador rescue NC, Siamese rescue NC.
 Please remember, all animal rescue organizations are not reputable.
 If you find an organization that you know nothing about, do a little research to make sure they're legitimate.
 You can check with veterinary clinics in their area, and also the Humane Society of the United States.

 Surrendering Your Pet

-We can only accept owner-releases from Lenoir County, unless your animal was adopted from our shelter.
+We can only accept owner-releases from Lenoir County NC unless your animal was adopted from our shelter.
 If you live in Lenoir County and MUST release your pet to our shelter:

 - If you do not live in Lenoir County, you'll need to contact your county's animal shelter and/or animal rescue organizations.
 If your county has no animal shelter: